aishwaryam2006/MR-COOPER/README.md

 ## 🔹 Steps to Execute the Code

-Option 1: Using VS Code (Recommended)
+**Using VS Code**
-Open the project folder in VS Code
+  -Open the project folder in VS Code
-Make sure Java Extension Pack is installed
+  -Make sure Java Extension Pack is installed
-Open App.java
+  -Open App.java
-Click the ▶️ Run button (top right)
+  -Click the ▶️ Run button (top right)